-Feature: also known as an independent variable or a predictor variable, a feature is an observable quantity, recorded and used by a prediction model.
+Feature: Also known as an independent variable or a predictor variable, a feature is an observable quantity, recorded and used by a prediction model.
 You can also engineer features by combining them or adding new information to them.

-Overfitting: a situation in which a model that is too complex for the data has been trained to predict the target.
+Overfitting: Overfitting is a situation in which a model that is too complex for the data has been trained to predict the target.
 This leads to an overly specialized model, which makes predictions that do not reflect the reality of the underlying relationship between the features and target.

 Regularization: Regularization, the remedy for overfitting, is the process for simplifying your model or making it less specialized.